How To Can Bacon – So Easy!

 A Word of Caution

-Some sources (1, 2) state that canning meat, in general, is not safe, because there is no science-backed process for canning them at home that has been tested and proven effective.
+Some sources say that canning cured meat, in general, is not safe, because there is no science-backed process for canning them at home that has been tested and proven effective.

 Use your best judgment.
-Don’t can bacon if you’re new to canning, and get someone to help and watch you as you’re doing it for the first time.
+Don’t do this if you’re new to canning, and get someone to help and watch you as you’re doing it for the first time.
 If you have additional safety tips, please leave them in the comments section below.

 Pre-Cooking